ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/programming/recommended target="_blank" rel="noopener noreferrer">Programming</a></h1>
 <h3>1.
-Code, Sweat, and Tears: Why Imposter Syndrome Never Really Leaves Developers - <a href="https://medium.com/mr-plan-publication/code-sweat-and-tears-why-imposter-syndrome-never-really-leaves-developers-c709120e365f" target="_blank" rel="noopener noreferrer">link</a></h3>
+I “vibe-coded” over 160,000 lines of code.
+It IS real. - <a href="https://medium.com/@austin-starks/i-vibe-coded-an-entire-algorithmic-trading-platform-it-is-real-c8ee0addef57" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. Plan ₿ Publication`**
+✍️ **posted by `Austin Starks`**

-<blockquote>How to Stop Feeling Like a Fraud When the Tech World Keeps Moving the Goalposts</blockquote>
+<blockquote>When I was getting my MS from CMU and coding up the algorithmic trading platform NextTrade, I wrote every single goddamn line of code…</blockquote>

 <h3>2.
-Leading Team Meetings As An Introvert Is Not Only Possible, It’s Beneficial - <a href="https://medium.com/engineering-managers-journal/leading-team-meetings-as-an-introvert-is-not-only-possible-its-beneficial-3b2adb485b62" target="_blank" rel="noopener noreferrer">link</a></h3>
+Only Developers — Not CEOs — Can Turn AI from an Overvalued Toy into a Real Industry - <a href="https://medium.com/ai-advances/only-developers-not-ceos-can-turn-ai-from-an-overvalued-toy-into-a-real-industry-c16b3c5e93cc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Engineering Manager’s Journal`**
+✍️ **posted by `AI Advances`**

-<blockquote>You have what it takes!</blockquote>
+<blockquote>No amount of executive hype can replace the human craftsmanship needed to turn AI into working solutions.</blockquote>

 <h3>3.
 Hypermodern Python Toolbox 2025 - <a href="https://medium.com/gitconnected/hypermodern-python-toolbox-2025-c336a534adb0" target="_blank" rel="noopener noreferrer">link</a></h3>